adegard/markdown-cv/index.md

 `2010`
 Lean six sigma Black Belt, Sig Sigma Accademy, <a href="https://www.sixsigmacouncil.org/">sixsigmacouncil.org</a>

+## Recommandation

+`2011`
+Steven Farr, Logistics Advisor at ENOCLogistics Advisor, <a href="https://www.linkedin.com/in/arnauddegardin/">On Linkedin</a>

+"Arnaud is a thorough person who focuses and works through a programme or project to deliver results.
+He is a multi-linguist and had good empathy with those he worked with.
+He was an excellent Black Belt and was a pleasure to coach.
+I wish him all the best for the future and I know he will work well in many environments."

 ## GDPR consent

 I hereby consent to the processing of the personal data in this CV by anyone who receives this CV for the sole purpose of consideration of my skills and experience for professional opportunities.